sadimanna/open_set_deep_net/README.md

 Run each cell one by one.

 *The code has been written for STL-10 dataset.
-If other datasets are used then, the user may be need to change the network hyperparameters.*
+If other datasets are used then, the user may be need to tune the network hyperparameters.*

 *STL-10 Dataset was used because it is small, and is easier to train in less computationa time and with less computation power.
 Furthermore it also contains 100000 unlabeled images.*